-A few hundred dollars and upward may be invested in Municipal Bonds to yield 5 to 61⁄2 per cent.
-Many years of experience in handing this class of security enable us to advise you as to the investment best suited for you.
+A few hundred dollars and upward may be invested in Municipal Bonds to yield 5 to 6% per cent.
+Many years of experience in hand-ling this class of security enable us to advise you as to the investment best suited for you.
+Your inquiries will be respectfully and promptly answered.

 H. O'HARA & CO.

-Members Toronto Stock Exchange

-30 Toronto Street, Toronto London, B.C., England.
+Members Toronto Stock Exchange 30 Toronto Street, Toronto London, B.C., England.
 Winnipeg, Man.